pkhuong/Napa-FFT3/README.md

  * `NAPA-FFT:RFFT` performs in-order real-input FFTs.
  * `NAPA-FFT:RIFFT` performs in-order real-output inverse FFTs.
- * `NAPA-FFT:WINDOWED-RFFT` performs windowed in-order real-input FFTs.
+ * `NAPA-FFT:WINDOWED-RFFT` performs windowed in-order real-input
+   FFTs.
+ * `NAPA-FFT:WINDOWED-RIFFT` performs windowed in-order real-output
+   inverse FFTs.

-There are convenient because the result is a vector of real values, but also offer strong performance improvements (almost halving computation times) for in-order, out-of-place, transforms, at the expense of a little precision.
+These are convenient because the result is a vector of real values, but also offer strong performance improvements (almost halving computation times) for in-order, out-of-place, transforms, at the expense of a little precision.